rudivs/Flora-of-Southern-Africa/Thymelaeaceae/Gnidia.md

 October to January

 **Historical Notes:**
-Type collected by J.F.
-Drège in December 1839.
+Type collected by [J.F.
+Drège](http://en.wikipedia.org/wiki/Johann_Franz_Dr%C3%A8ge).
 Collection notes state "Mooyplatz, auf steinigen und felsigen Bergplätzen."
+Although the collection sheet has the year 1839 written on it, it must have been collected earlier, since Drège had returned to Europe by 1839.

 ---
 Flora Capensis, Vol 5 Part 2, page 1 (1925) Author: (By C. H. WRIGHT.)